privacyguides/privacyguides.org/collections/_evergreen/browsers.md

 ## Mobile Browser Recommendations

-<p>On Android, Mozilla's engine <a href="https://mozilla.github.io/geckoview/">GeckoView</a> has yet to support <a href="https://hacks.mozilla.org/2021/05/introducing-firefox-new-site-isolation-security-architecture">site isolation</a> or enable <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1565196">isolatedProcess</a>.
-Firefox Android also doesn't yet have <a href="https://github.com/mozilla-mobile/fenix/issues/16952#issuecomment-907960218">HTTPS-Only mode</a> built-in.
-These features are supported in Bromite as it uses <a href="https://developer.android.com/reference/android/webkit/WebView">Chromium WebView</a> which is included in all Android operating systems.
-We do not recommend Firefox or any Gecko based browsers at this time.</p>
+On Android, Mozilla's engine [GeckoView](https://mozilla.github.io/geckoview/) has yet to support [site isolation](https://hacks.mozilla.org/2021/05/introducing-firefox-new-site-isolation-security-architecture) or enable [isolatedProcess](https://bugzilla.mozilla.org/show_bug.cgi?id=1565196).
+Firefox Android also doesn't yet have [HTTPS-Only mode](https://github.com/mozilla-mobile/fenix/issues/16952#issuecomment-907960218) built-in.
+We do not recommend Firefox or any Gecko based browsers at this time.

-<p>On iOS all web browsers use the <a href="https://en.wikipedia.org/wiki/WebKit">WebKit</a> browser engine, including Firefox.
-However, Firefox includes a few extra features like Tracking Protection and the ability to add search engines.</p>
+On iOS all web browsers use the [WebKit](https://en.wikipedia.org/wiki/WebKit) browser engine, including Firefox.
+However, Firefox includes a few extra features like Tracking Protection and the ability to add search engines.

 {% for item_hash in site.data.software.browsers-mobile %}
 {% assign item = item_hash[1] %}